Definition

 doneSupervisory board and advisory board mandates

-There are many reasons for using an interim manager.
+There are many reasons for hiring an interim manager.
 In some cases, important positions need to be filled very quickly and yet in a targeted manner.
-For example, if a member of management is absent at short notice or leaves the company.
-However, many assignments can also be well planned.
-For example, when it comes to taking on projects, supporting company acquisitions or taking on supervisory board mandates, an interim manager is a great way to bring know-how into the company.
+For example, when a member of the management team is suddenly unavailable or leaves the company.
+However, many assignments can also be planned well in advance.
+For example, when it comes to taking on projects, providing support with company acquisitions, or taking on supervisory board mandates, an interim manager is a welcome source of expertise for the company.

-SENATOR therefore has a pool of interim managers who are deployed in a wide variety of situations.
+SENATOR therefore has a pool of interim managers who can be deployed in a wide variety of situations.
 Examples of successful placements by SENATOR include the following areas:

 Functions

-We fill vacancies at C-level (CEO, CFO, CSO, CRO, etc.) and for positions as division/department heads, operations or team leaders to ensure business continuity and for special tasks, for example in restructuring.
+Management/Executive Board or Senior Management We fill vacancies at C-level (CEO, CFO, CSO, CRO, etc.) and for positions as division/department heads, operations managers, or team leaders to ensure business continuity and for special tasks, such as restructuring.

-To support important corporate projects or programs (major projects, transformation, restructuring), we provide you with experts with implementation skills and a proven track record of project success.
+To support important business projects or programs (large-scale projects, transformation, restructuring), we provide you with experts who have proven implementation skills and a track record of project success.

 Value-adding and controlling processes

-Our extensive database of around 16,000 interim managers enables us to propose candidates at short notice for all key functions and the entire range of possible tasks: for purchasing, production, quality management and logistics/supply chain as well as HR/personnel, finance and accounting, marketing & sales and IT.
+Our extensive database of around 16,000 interim managers enables us to propose candidates at short notice for all key functions and the entire range of possible tasks: for purchasing, production, quality assurance, and logistics/supply chain, as well as HR/human resources, finance and accounting, marketing & sales, and IT.

 C-level coaching and short-term expert assignments

-In difficult decision-making situations such as restructuring, major strategic decisions and M&A, decision-makers often find themselves in the situation of not having an independent contact person at eye level within the company.
-Here, experienced interim managers with their extensive experience can be available as sparring partners or experts for short-term assignments.
+In difficult decision-making situations, such as restructuring, far-reaching strategic decisions, and M&A, decision-makers often find themselves in a situation where they have no independent contact person within the company who is on an equal footing.
+This is where experienced interim managers with their extensive experience can be available as sparring partners or experts for short-term assignments.